AaronJGaut/pdf2remarkable/README.md

 Run the script with `-h` for help.

-This script has only been tested on a Linux system with Python 3.9 and using password-less ssh.
+This script has only been tested on a Fedora Linux system with Python 3.9 and using password-less ssh.
+Other configurations may work but cannot be guaranteed.